 WSAC engaged with BERK Consulting to conduct twelve focus groups with adult learners across the state in 2022.
-Funded by the Lumina Foundation, the study focuses on populations furthest from educational opportunities, including those from racial and ethnic groups with the lowest attainment levels; lowincome, unemployed, and underemployed residents; those who are parenting; and those who would be attempting postsecondary education or training for the first time (as opposed to those with some college experience but no degree).
-Ninety-four potential adult learners participated in a focus group or interview in the spring of 2022, exploring pathways to becoming adult learners, current education and career goals, sources of motivation, information- and opportunity-seeking behavior, barriers to accessing education, and promotive factors to accessing education.
+Funded by the Lumina Foundation, the study focused on populations furthest from educational opportunities, including those from racial and ethnic groups with the lowest attainment levels; lowincome, unemployed, and underemployed residents; those who are parenting; and those who would be attempting postsecondary education or training for the first time (as opposed to those with some college experience, but no degree).
+Ninety-four potential adult learners participated in a focus group or interview in the spring of 2022, exploring pathways to becoming adult learners, current education and career goals, sources of motivation, information- and opportunity-seeking behavior, and factors that impacted access, navigation, and persistence in their education.